DRYOC/dice52/rfc-dice52-pq-protocol.md

-# Dice52-PQ Protocol Specification
+# Dice52-PQ Ratchet Protocol Specification

-### Version 1
+### Version 1 (Draft)

 ## Status of This Memo

-This document specifies the Dice52-PQ secure messaging protocol.
+⚠️ **EXPERIMENTAL** — This document specifies the Dice52-PQ secure messaging protocol as an **experimental research protocol**.
+It has not been formally analyzed, independently audited, or submitted to any standards body.

-It is not an IETF standard, but is written in RFC style for review, analysis, and implementation consistency.
+This specification is written in RFC style for review, analysis, and implementation consistency.
+It is **NOT** an IETF standard, Internet-Draft, or recommendation.

+**Implementers and researchers are encouraged to:**
+- Provide critical feedback
+- Identify weaknesses in the design
+- Suggest improvements or alternatives
+- NOT deploy this in production systems

 ---